ta-data-bcn/Project-Week-3-Data-Thieves/your-project/README.md

 The video_table_ind is not related to other two tables and contents the videos for the 3 independent channels we analysed.

 ## Workflow
 We started scrapping some initial information we used after to get more detailed data in Youtube API.
-With this information from the API we started our analysis, and we saw we needed more data.
-So we got extra data for independent channels previously known in the API and we finished the analysis.
+During this process, we realised that we were not able to get the data of a large number of content creators, therefore the decsision was made to take three of the top current creators and 3 establised, independent creators.

 ## Organization
 We organized our work with a Trello board, setting all the tasks to do.
 Everyone was in charge of some of the tasks in order to work in parallel.